webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 Now writing to stderr during building modules is throttled to 500ms.

 The profiling mode also got an upgrade and will display timings of nested progress messages.
-This makes it easier to figure out while plugin is causing performance problems.
+This makes it easier to figure out which plugin is causing performance problems.

 A newly added `percentBy`-option tells `ProgressPlugin` how to calculate progress percentage.